-Featuring integrated solid state storage onboard every camera, the MV product line has revolutionized the typical surveillance architecture by completely eliminating the need for a network video recorder (NVR) or other storage server.
+Featuring integrated solid-state storage onboard every camera (excluding MV2 which features live video only), the MV product line has revolutionized the typical surveillance architecture by eliminating the need for a network video recorder (NVR) or other storage servers.
 Using optimized retention tools in the management dashboard, users can make informed decisions about balancing video quality with their organizational retention needs, ensuring they achieve the perfect balance.

 - Supports only the following Quality and Retention Settings:

 Please see the Video Retention article for specific information regarding the minimum expected retention values per MV model.

 Cloud archival data regions for cameras are determined based on the region chosen during Dashboard Organization creation.
 This process is documented here.
 Below is a table that outlines these data regions.